Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: NUMERICAL VALIDATION

 \subsubsection{Evaluating Memory Compression and Forgetting}

 We evaluate the quality of our framework's memory compression by visualizing how well the state can reconstruct the signal's history.
 Crucially, the goal of HiPPO is not to perfectly reconstruct the entire past, but to create a compressed state that optimally represents the \textit{recent} past while gracefully forgetting distant history.
-The "reconstructed signal" shown here is generated by applying the projection defined in eq.~\eqref{eq:recon-u-w-projection} to the final state vector $\bm{c}_T$, which itself is the result of the recurrent update rule.
+The ``reconstructed signal'' shown here is generated by applying the projection defined in eq.~\eqref{eq:recon-u-w-projection} to the final state vector $\bm{c}_T$, which itself is the result of the recurrent update rule.
 It is therefore a direct visualization of the information stored in this compressed memory.

 We compare our Lag Operator HiPPO against the original HiPPO-LegS, using the $x$-component of the chaotic Lorenz63 system as input.
-Our method uses the derived $\bm{A}_\Delta^{\text{corrected}}$ from eq.\eqref{eq:a-delta-corrected} and the ZOH input vector $\bm{B}_\Delta^{\text{ZOH}}$ from eq.\eqref{eq:define-b-delta-zoh} in Appendix~\ref{app:b-derivations}, while the baseline uses its standard analytical matrices (shown in eq.\eqref{eq:original-a-0-def} and eq.\eqref{eq:b-gen-def}).
+Initial conditions were $[1.0, 1.0, 8.0]$; integration used forward Euler with fixed step size $\Delta = 0.01$ (no adaptive tolerances).
+Only the x-coordinate was used as input $u(t)$.
+Our reconstruction method uses the derived $\bm{A}_\Delta^{\text{corrected}}$ from eq.\eqref{eq:a-delta-corrected} and the ZOH input vector $\bm{B}_\Delta^{\text{ZOH}}$ from eq.\eqref{eq:define-b-delta-zoh} in Appendix~\ref{app:b-derivations}, while the baseline uses its standard analytical matrices (shown in eq.\eqref{eq:original-a-0-def} and eq.\eqref{eq:b-gen-def}).

 Figure~\ref{fig:compare_recon} shows that our model's reconstruction almost perfectly aligns with the original HiPPO-LegS.
 Both models accurately capture the recent history of the signal (near $t=10$s) while exhibiting the expected exponential decay of information from the distant past (near $t=0$s).
 The mean squared error (MSE) between the two reconstructions is a negligible $5.76 \cdot 10^{-7}$, confirming that our first-principles framework successfully replicates HiPPO's memory dynamics.